legal blog

 People who were injured in a car accident due to another’s negligence generally file a claim with the other driver’s insurance company to get reimbursed for their medical bills.
 But, many people often wonder if they can still collect damages if they do not suffer physical injuries in a crash.
 While it is possible to receive compensation for other damages, you should consult with an experienced lawyer to determine the best course of action for your case.

 Our Chicago car accident attorneys at Staver Accident Injury Lawyers, P.C. have years of experience helping car accident victims, and we can discuss your legal options.
-Call us today at (312) 236-2900 to schedule a free consultation with a knowledgable lawyer.
+Call us today at (312) 236-2900 to schedule a free consultation with a knowledgeable Chicago personal injury law firm.

 You Can Receive Compensation for Damaged Property